DeepLcom/deepl-python/README.md

 The `requests` module is used to perform HTTP requests; the minimum is version 2.0.

+Starting in 2024, we will drop support for older Python versions that have reached official end-of-life.
+You can find the Python versions and support timelines [here][python-version-list].
+To continue using this library, you should update to Python 3.8+.

 ## Usage

 Import the package and construct a `Translator`.
 The first argument is a string